Extract structured data

 - Configure the fields and tables you want included in your template.

-- Receive confidence scores to each extracted value.
+- Receive confidence scores for each extracted value.

 - Build reusable templates.